 And there really is no other phrase for it.
-A shameful example of a man both egregiously putting himself on trial and sending himself down in a court of his peers.
+Walking to an unoccupied hole-in-the-wall which three other people have already seemingly rejected is a shameful example of a man simultaneously putting himself on trial and sending himself down in a court of his peers.
 The vacant cashpoint should of course tell the opportunist what the three other queue members watching him have already guessed.
 Without having to push a card in, tap their pin code and select an amount.
-All of which the opportunist does without the remotest sense of hope, it having never worked before, he still feeling the curious compulsion to chance his arm.
+All of which the optimistic opportunist does without the remotest sense of hope, it never having worked before, he still feeling the curious compulsion to chance his arm.

-The Two Queues Paradox is evidence that the risk of public humiliation outweighs the reward of exceeding common expectations and thinking the unthinkable.
-This makes people, like most social animals, reflexively risk-averse and our world a more boring place.
+The Two Queues Paradox is evidence that the risk of public humiliation generally outweighs the reward of exceeding expectations and thinking the unthinkable.
+It proves people, like most social animals, are reflexively risk-averse and our world a more boring place because of it.

-But even when he’s told there’s no cash in the machine the opportunist can console himself with the promise that one day he’ll come up a winner.
-For now, reality sits at the back of the line, and more specifically the back of the new fourth queue member’s head.
+But even when he reads that there is no cash in the machine the opportunist can console himself with the promise that one day he’ll come up a winner.
+For now, reality sits at the back of the line, and more specifically the back of a newly arrived fourth queue member’s head.
 Eyes down.
 Shuffling shoes.

-In nature the opportunist would more often than not be dead.
+In nature, the opportunist would more often than not have been long killed for this type of chancing.
 The victim of the paradox is evolution’s outlier you see.
-Put a spear in his hand and on the Serengeti he is the one charging after an elephant despite all warnings to the contrary.
+Put a spear in his hand, place him on the Serengeti and he is the one charging solo after the elephant despite all warnings to the contrary.
 But the day he wasn’t obliterated from the gene pool by a tusk would mean a meat windfall the other primitives could only dream of.
 Risk in the herd is self-selectingly rare.
-Opportunists are by their very nature, literally a dying breed.
+Opportunists are, by their very nature, literally a dying breed.

-This is neither a condemnation nor a vindication of cash point cuntery in the face of the paradox.
+This is neither a condemnation nor a vindication of the opportunist's cashpoint cuntery in the face of the paradox.
 While we as a society are pulling wealth out of a wall, why not aim high?